-Legislation passed in 2008 to repeal the Motor Vehicle Privilege Tax and subject all sales of motor vehicles to the Consumer Sales and Use Tax, but at the same rate as the previous Privilege Tax (i.e., 5 percent).
+Legislation passed in 2008 subjecting all sales of motor vehicles to the Sales Tax at a rate of 5 percent of its sales price.
 A sale of a motor vehicle means any transfer or lease of the possession or ownership of a motor vehicle for consideration.
-This tax is collected by the Division of Motor
+This tax is collected by the Division of Motor Vehicles and deposited into the State Road Fund for design, maintenance, and construction of roads in the state highway system.